6 Consulting Frameworks for Small Business (Guide + Worksheets)

 Independent professionals utilize business frameworks to assist in getting client agreement and buy-in on project goals, scope and deliverables.
 Use of a framework can proves helpful not just in achieving buy-in from a client, but also in identification and understanding of all aspects of the issue at hand, leading to a more complete and successful final product—

 The frameworks included in this guide are commonly used models.
 There is no “winner” or best framework, as each serves a different purpose.
 These frameworks can be used individually or in tandem to frame thinking and increase project efficiency.

-In this guide, you will learn 6 strategy frameworks for small businesses
+In this guide, you will learn 6 consulting frameworks

 The 3Cs Strategy Model